 All India Institute of Medical Sciences (AIIMS)

-All-India Institute of Medical Sciences was established as an institution of national importance by an Act of Parliament with the objects to develop patterns of teaching in Undergraduate and Post-graduate Medical Education in all its branches so as to demonstrate a high standard of Medical Education in India; to bring together in one place educational facilities of the highest order for the training of personnel in all important branches of health activity; and to attain self-sufficiency in Post-graduate Medical Education.
-The Institute has comprehensive facilities for teaching, research and patient-care.
-As provided in the Act, AIIMS conducts teaching programs in medical and para-medical courses both at undergraduate and postgraduate levels and awards its own degrees.
+All-India Institute of Medical Sciences was established to develop patterns of teaching in undergraduate and postgraduate medical education in all its branches so as to demonstrate a high standard of medical education in India; to bring together in one place educational facilities of the highest order for the training of personnel in all important branches of health activity; and to attain self-sufficiency in postgraduate medical education.
+The Institute has comprehensive facilities for teaching, research, and patient care.
+AIIMS conducts teaching programs in medical and para-medical courses both at undergraduate and postgraduate levels and awards its own degrees.
 IHI and AIIMS partnered to offer the IHI Improvement Coach Professional Development Program in early 2017.

 Aga Khan University

 Aga Khan University (AKU) is an international academic institution dedicated to advancing social development through education and research in low- and middle-income countries.
 AKU partnered with IHI on the design of their Vaccine Uptake Promotion and Strategy Evaluation Study to improve child vaccination coverage.
 The study compared three different strategies while applying quality improvement methodologies across rural and urban areas in Pakistan.